Air taxi: Company projections

 Companies such as Uber claim air taxis and other VTOL aircraft will enable rapid and reliable transportation.
 Uber plans to develop new skyports, which may provide multidimensional routes opposed to traditional routes taken by current forms of transportation.
 To achieve efficiency, the current proposed plan is to use the top decks of parking structures and current existing helipads to create multiple skyports for the future.
 EVTOL developer TCab Tech raised 20 million dollars in its first round of funding.
 The company has received more than 200 provisional orders for its E20 model, in which Chinese media has reported that the E20 will COST $970,000 per unit.
 Other companies, such as the German consultancy Roland Berger, have predicted about 3,000 flying taxis will be in operation by 2025 with as many as 98,000 by 2050.

+United Arab Emirates

+In 2023, a concept for a flagship vertiport in Dubai, developed by Foster + Partners in collaboration with Skyports Infrastructure, was presented at the World Government Summit.
+The design received the endorsement of His Highness Sheikh Mohammed bin Rashid Al Maktoum, who presented an award for the project as part of the city's strategic vision for advanced air mobility.

-Following the approval of Dubai ruler Mohammed bin Rashid Al Maktoum in November 2024, Skyports Infrastructure commenced construction of Dubai's first aerial taxi network, starting with a flagship vertiport at Dubai International Airport.
-Designed by GHD and delivered in partnership with the Roads and Transport Authority (RTA), the vertiport is a key milestone in the city's ambition to lead in advanced air mobility.
-Scheduled to support commercial eVTOL operations by 2026, the facility is seamlessly integrated with existing transport infrastructure and will accommodate aircraft such as Joby Aviation’s electric air taxi.
-The wider network will connect DXB with key destinations including Downtown (Burj Khalifa), Palm Jumeirah and Dubai Marina.
+Following this approval, construction commenced in late 2024 on the first permanent commercial vertiport network.
+The infrastructure, designed by the engineering and advisory firm GHD, is located at Dubai International Airport (DXB) and is developed in partnership with the Roads and Transport Authority (RTA).
+The facility is engineered to support commercial eVTOL operations by 2026, featuring modular designs intended to integrate with existing airport and metro systems.

 In addition, Joby Aviation plans to be in operation in New York by 2025.
 They plan to offer electric air taxi transport from JFK airport to downtown Manhattan.
 Joby Aviation also plans to offer booking on demand, similar to rideshare apps.
 Furthermore, in 2025, Joby and Delta Air Lines hope to launch eVTOL flights in New York and Los Angeles.
 Additionally, United and Archer Aviation plan to do the same in Chicago.
-This shift towards urban air mobility is supported by Delta Airlines statistics that is estimating about 1,000 people a day would choose eVTOLS instead of automobiles to travel to and from the airport.
+This shift towards urban air mobility is supported by Delta Air Lines statistics that is estimating about 1,000 people a day would choose eVTOLS instead of automobiles to travel to and from the airport.